Ntwali-p/wireframing/README.md

 **Why Figma is useful for wireframing:**
 It combines speed, collaboration, and flexibility.
 You can start with low-fidelity wireframes, iterate quickly, and scale to high-fidelity interactive prototypes without switching tools.

+---

+# Benefits of Wireframing in Software Development

+Wireframing offers multiple advantages during software development, guiding the design process and improving team communication.

+## 1. Clarifies Project Requirements
+Wireframes translate abstract ideas into visual representations, allowing designers, developers, and stakeholders to agree on layout, content placement, and functionality early.
+**Example:** Sketching the homepage wireframe clarifies where the navigation, featured products, and call-to-action buttons will go before development starts.

+## 2. Facilitates Team Communication
+Wireframes provide a common reference point for all team members.
+Developers, designers, and product managers can discuss features, flow, and interactions without ambiguity.
+**Example:** A wireframe showing the checkout process helps developers understand which forms and buttons are needed and how users will interact with them.

+## 3. Identifies Usability Issues Early
+By visualizing the user interface before development, potential navigation or layout problems are spotted and corrected early, reducing costly changes later.
+**Example:** Noticing that a form field is misplaced in a wireframe prevents redesigning it after coding.

+## 4. Speeds Iteration and Decision-Making
+Low-fidelity wireframes are quick to create and modify, allowing multiple design ideas to be tested and reviewed rapidly.
+**Example:** Adjusting the sidebar position in a wireframe takes minutes, while doing so in code could take hours.

+## 5. Reduces Development Costs
+Early visualization prevents misunderstandings and rework, saving both time and resources during software development.
+**Example:** A clearly defined wireframe prevents developers from implementing unnecessary features or misplacing UI elements.

+**Conclusion:** Wireframing acts as a roadmap for the software development process, ensuring alignment between design and development teams, improving user experience, and saving time and cost.